Skip to Content

 1. Executive summary: e-invoicing

+E-invoicing – digital invoicing – is gaining importance worldwide.
 Digitalized invoicing processes promise huge cost savings of between 60 and 80 percent compared to paper-based invoicing processes.
 The benefits of switching to e-invoicing include reduced entry errors, shortened processing times and an increase in cash discounts.
 Increasingly, e-invoicing is also becoming a legal obligation (e.g. European Directive 2014/55/EU).
+Furthermore, companies face various challenges when introducing e-invoicing.

 But what exactly is an electronic invoice, what are the challenges in e-invoicing, what components should an e-invoicing solution have and what is Peppol?
-The following guide to e-invoicing answers these questions and more.
+Find out more in our comprehensive guide to e-invoicing and reap the benefits of digitised invoicing processes for your company!

 2. What is an electronic invoice?